fabricebrito/dev-platform-dask-gateway/Requirement_howto.md

 pip install -e .
 ```

-## Verify the extention is working
+## Verify the extension is working

 ```
 cd ../